 Know how to get rid of termites?
-Despite that most homeowners prefer professional termite extermination – particularly after a termite inspection – comprehensive steps for prevention and total termite extermination.
+Despite that, most homeowners prefer professional termite extermination – particularly after a termite inspection – comprehensive steps for prevention and total termite extermination.

-In summary, the most common technique include soil treatment and chemical termite killers with active ingredients such as fipronil and imidacloprid.
+In summary, the most common technique includes soil treatment and chemical termite killers with active ingredients such as fipronil and imidacloprid.
 Further, you may also directly treat the wood and furniture to get rid of termites (check termite images).

 While at it, you may also position baits in the house and lawn.
 Such chemicals will release IGRs.
-After contacting the termites, the termites will go back to their colony and kill all of them through poisoning.
+After contacting the termites, the termites will go back to their colony and kill them through poisoning.

 Additional methods you can use include fumigation, using dust agents, employing foam agents, and further avoiding disturbing the termite hills – for both termite prevention and extermination.
 Read Also: Flying Ants vs. Termites.